dargilboa/mdma/README.md

 # MDMA
-Pytorch implementation of the Marginalizable Density Model Approximator
+Pytorch implementation of the Marginalizable Density Model Approximator — A density estimator that provides closed-form marginal and conditional densities.

 ## Requirements
 * **``python>=3.6``**